Have you hit a big ol’ wall while learning Japanese?

 Well, if you want to take a giant sledgehammer to this wall or just avoid it in the future, here are some tips to get you back in the game!

-Want to Improve Your Japanese?
-Tackle These 8 Major Problem Areas
+How to Improve Your Japanese by Tackling 8 Major Problem Areas

 1. “I don’t know where to start.”